- worldwide coverage

 The preferred service supplier

-MR Ballast does not limit its qualified technicians to the servicing of only one type of system; any type of BWTS is serviced, maintained and upgraded.
+Mr. Marine Ballast does not limit its qualified technicians to the servicing of only one type of system; any type of BWTS is serviced, maintained and upgraded.
 Sample testing and troubleshooting can be done from any of our ports of presence.

-MR Ballast assures clients that they will comply with the latest regulations after our technicians have serviced or upgraded their ballast water treatment systems.
+Mr. Marine Ballast assures clients that they will comply with the latest regulations after our technicians have serviced or upgraded their ballast water treatment systems.

 Having technicians in more local ports, combined with management in three time zones, ultimately results in more cost efficient service.
 In fact, such a well-positioned presence of technicians is the key to our success (we exclusively service the complete AP Moller-Maersk fleet for instance).

-MR Ballast has offices in Shanghai, Singapore, headquarters in Rotterdam, and qualified ballast water treatment system technicians in several ports around the world.
+Mr. Marine Ballast has offices in Shanghai, Singapore, headquarters in Rotterdam, and qualified ballast water treatment system technicians in several ports around the world.